MicrosoftDocs/winrt-api/windows.devices.enumeration.pnp/pnpobjecttype.md

 >
 > The alternative to **PnpObjectType** is the [Windows.Devices.Enumeration.DeviceInformationKind](/uwp/api/windows.devices.enumeration.deviceinformationkind) enum, which you can pass as a parameter to **Windows.Devices.Enumeration** APIs.
 For example, instead of using **PnpObjectType** when you create a **PnpObjectWatcher**, use **DeviceInformationKind** when you create a [DeviceWatcher](/uwp/api/windows.devices.enumeration.devicewatcher).

-Indicates the type of device represented by the [PnpObject](pnpobject.md).
+Defines constants that specify the type of device represented by the [PnpObject](pnpobject.md).

 ## -enum-fields